MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

     return

 label bad_ending:
+    show villain punching
     hide firstname
     with vpunch
     "UWAAAHHHH"
     return
 ```

+You can change the emotion of a character by just doing another "show" command.
+Notice that the position of the character stays the same.

 Finally, the "hide" command will remove a character from the screen. vpunch should be a nice surprise for you.